spectrochempy/spectrochempy/docs/gettingstarted/whyscpy.rst

 .. contents::
    :local:

-The |scpy| project has been developed to provide advanced tools for the processing and analysis of spectroscopic data, initially for internal needs in the `LCS <https://www.lcs.ensicaen.fr/>`_, for the following
+The |scpy| project was developed to provide advanced tools for processing and analyzing spectroscopic data, initially for internal purposes in the `LCS <https://www.lcs.ensicaen.fr/>`_, for the following
 reasons:

 Designed for Open Science